haethosdr/dyr-business-website/README.md

 11. need to try and add img element for SEO + add alt attributes (basically done)
 13. might need to move footer logo into img element (done)

-" for a brighter day. " on contact page part should be lighter blue

 9/22
-5. copy SEO content to other pages.
+1. copy SEO content to other pages.
-6. clear out all unused fonts, images, selectors, elements that are not being used. (wait until dylan sees to asses this)
+2. clear out all unused fonts, images, selectors, elements that are not being used. (wait until dylan sees to asses this) (mostly done. try npm package)
-12. need to put in hidden info as display hidden. footer links to facebook and yelp. + footer telephone link. see crystal panes to understand.
+3. need to put in hidden info as display hidden. footer links to facebook and yelp. + footer telephone link. see crystal panes to understand.
-8. make xml map (need to do after site is live and hosted.)
+4. make xml map (need to do after site is live and hosted.)
-9. get domain info + sign up for digital ocean
+5. get domain info + sign up for digital ocean
-10. add google tag manager script on webpage head section to track SEO keywords
+6. add google tag manager script on webpage head section to track SEO keywords

-14. use webpack plugins for seo/xmlsitemap/other
+7. use webpack plugins for seo/xmlsitemap/other

+" for a brighter day. " on contact page part should be lighter blue cleared A Better View of Excellent Service from top-mid-quote class